matthiaszimmermann/py-paper-wallet/README.md

 # Python Paper Wallet

 ## Overview
-This initial layout of this repository is based on [github.com/matthiaszimmermann/python-uv].
+The initial layout of this repository is based on [github.com/matthiaszimmermann/python-uv].

 ## TODO
 - Improve documentation